mRs-/Black-Friday-Deals/README.md

 ### 💸 [Reporting for RevenueCat](https://apps.apple.com/app/apple-store/id1638185419?pt=118518712&ct=black_friday_2023_github&mt=8) - Reporting for RevenueCat allows you to track your App Store revenue using RevenueCat in a native and great user interface.
 For iOS, iPadOS and macOS.
 50% OFF, no code needed.

 ## 📌 Productivity Software
+### 💰 [Smultron](https://www.peterborgapps.com/smultron/): An elegant and powerful text editor for macOS that is easy to use.
+20% OFF (automatically applied)

 ## 🎨 Graphic Software
 ### 💰 [Sparkle 5 - Visual Website Builder](https://sparkleapp.com/store/) - Build the website you always wanted, visually, on your Mac.
 40% OFF (automatically applied)